microsoft/wssd-sdk-for-go/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Debug Mode

+To learn about proper deployment with cert generation ... please read [Cert Generation](https://github.com/microsoft/wssdagent/blob/master/certs/README.md).

+If you would like to test changes without any of this setup for set please set environment variable `WSSD_DEBUG_MODE` to `on`

+## Windows

+To do this on windows open an admin cmd.
+Then run

+`setx WSSD_DEBUG_MODE "on"`

+Close this window and open a new cmd.
+Ensure the proper value is set with

+`set`

+## Linux

+Run

+`export WSSD_DEBUG_MODE=on`